juanpiccio/nlp-fake-news-analysis/README.md

 # fake-news-analysis
- Topic modelling for fake and true news
+ Topic modelling for fake and true news using LDA.